Skip to content

 Leadership Signature Program

-The Leadership Signature Program (LSP) is one of nine signature programs for the Wilbur O. and Ann Powers College of Business.
+The Leadership Signature Program (LSP) is one of many signature programs in the Wilbur O. and Ann Powers College of Business.
 The signature programs are designed to distinguish Clemson business education as a destination school for students wanting to focus on business-critical competencies.

-As the central component of the Leadership Signature Program (LSP), the South Carolina Commission on Higher Education (CHE) approved a Leadership Certificate in November 2021 to identify those who have completed all program requirements.
+As the central component of the Leadership Signature Program (LSP), the South Carolina Commission on Higher Education (CHE) approved an undergraduate Leadership Certificate in November 2021 to identify those who have completed all program requirements.
 The certificate will be prominently displayed on their academic transcripts.

-This new Leadership Certificate is a 12-credit undergraduate certification available to business students seeking to develop their leadership capabilities while also contributing to others' development.
-The academic certificate requirements involve six credits of traditional leadership-focused courses plus six credits of experiential leadership development through a multi-semester, progressive leadership practicum.
-The one-credit per semester practicum is the cornerstone element of the flexible, three-year program.
-Students may enroll for one semester, as desired, and are not committed to the entire three-year certificate.
-Students are encouraged to pre-register for the Practicum during their first (freshman) year at Clemson.
+The LSP Leadership Certificate is an 11-credit undergraduate certification program for business students seeking to develop their leadership capabilities while contributing to others' development.
+The academic certificate requirements involve three credits from a traditional leadership-focused course plus eight credits of highly experiential, hands-on leadership development through a multi-semester, progressive leadership practicum.
+During your first two semesters of the practicum, it will be a one-credit practicum, which increases to two credits during your remaining time as a Team Leader or Executive Leader.
+This aspect of the practicum is the cornerstone element of the flexible, five-semester program.
+Students may enroll for one semester, as desired, and are not committed to the five-semester certificate.
+Students are encouraged to pre-register for the practicum during their first (freshman) year at Clemson.

-Read student testimonials to see what our students are saying about the Leadership Signature Program!
+Read student testimonials to see what our students say about the Leadership Signature Program!

 • Who are we?